May 12, 2014

 Massive.
 Exactly how big of an audience does a MOOC draw?
 Naturally, that answer varies.
 MOOCs are capable of operating with any number of enrollees, but it is not uncommon for a particular MOOC to have anywhere between a few hundred, to tens of thousands of participants.
 The largest MOOC to date was Udacity’s CS101 class, which had over 300,000 students enrolled.

 Open.
 The word “open” serves several different purposes when it comes to MOOCs.
 It mainly portrays the price and enrollment requirements – or lack thereof – for most MOOCs.
 According to this infographic from OnlineColleges.net , Most MOOCs are free, unless a form of accreditation is involved, and open to anyone who is interested.”
 Essentially, the vast majority of MOOCs are available to anyone and everyone who wants to sign up and complete the course.
 Additionally, most MOOCs are entirely free of charge.
 You may have to pay to get credit towards an institution upon completing a course, but rarely do you need to pay for partaking in the actual course.
-MOOCs are also “open” in a sense that they are designed to rely heavily on participants networking with one another to collaborate and share their thoughts.
+MOOCs are also “open” in the sense that they are designed to rely heavily on participants networking with one another to collaborate and share their thoughts.
 The course material and ideas of those enrolled are openly shared and discussed among all enrollees and instructors participating in that course.

 Online.
 Alex Cusack, a contributing writer at Moocs.com, defines a MOOC in this infographic as being “facilitated wholly online.”
 Fundamentally speaking, it is this ‘wholly online’ element that is most responsible for MOOCs growing popularity.
 Cusack goes on to show a variety of MOOC forms, of which each model is built around the power of the Internet.
 And in a world where an Internet connection gives you direct access to an unfathomable supply of information, it’s easy to understand why MOOCs are quickly gaining popularity.

 Course.
 A MOOC is classified as a “course” due to several components that mirror the blueprint of a traditional education course.
 For example, a MOOC takes place over a specific time period that begins and ends on set dates.
 Also, participants include both instructors and learners who review the prearranged course material together.
 That having been said, don’t mistake a MOOC for a traditional course – or even an ordinary online class for that matter.
 The overriding disparity between the two, other than the digital format, is the general strategy used for knowledge acquirement.
 The large number of individuals enrolled in a MOOC considerably hinders the instructor’s ability to provide one-on-one support.
 Instead, MOOCs look to other methods to assist learning.
-David Kernohan, programme manager for eLearning Innovation at JISC, elaborates in this article from The Guardian by saying that a student in a MOOC, “tends to not get any individual attention (from the instructor).
+David Kernohan, program manager for eLearning Innovation at JISC, elaborates in this article from The Guardian by saying that a student in a MOOC, “tends to not get any individual attention (from the instructor).
 This is instead approximated by peer support such as online discussion forums.”
 With MOOCs, learning the material is not driven by homework assignments and grades, but rather through digital networking and collaboration.
 MOOCs are also entirely optional, thus eliminating potential distractions caused by uninterested individuals involved only for requirement purposes.
 Perhaps a more accurate description of MOOCs would be an elective gathering, rather than a course.
 They are digital communities where like-minded individuals can voluntarily convene to learn and share ideas on a particular subject.
 MOOCs simply provide the location – albeit remote – and structure needed.

-I should note that despite several identical components, Khan Academy’s videos and MOOCs are not the same thing.
+I should note that despite several identical components, Khan Academy’s videos and MOOCs are not the same things.
 While Khan Academy’s videos provide quick 10-minute lessons, MOOCs go a step further by including additional components to provide a more interactive, course-like experience.
 Despite being separate entities, there is an unmistakable link between the two.
 Although his videos technically are not MOOCs, many leaders in education technology refer to Khan as “the most influential person to the MOOC landscape,” as Peter High writes in Forbes.
 High’s article goes on to quote Stanford professor Sebastian Thurn regarding the role Khan played in inspiring him to pursue technology in education.
 Thurn describes Khan’s impact by saying, “I stumbled into this after listening to a gentleman named Sal Khan of Khan Academy.
-In his speech he noted that he had tens of millions of students in his classes.
+In his speech, he noted that he had tens of millions of students in his classes.
 I was teaching at Stanford at the time and had tens of dozens of students in my classes, and I felt I should try something different and see if we could do what I do and scale it to many people.”
-Thurn is now the cofounder and CEO of Udacity, one of the three largest MOOC providers on the Internet today.
+Thurn is now the co-founder and CEO of Udacity, one of the three largest MOOC providers on the Internet today.
 Sal Khan and Khan Academy laid the foundation for educational technology that made additional resources possible.

 The future of online medical education will be substantially affected both directly and indirectly by Khan Academy and MOOCs.
 Educators can indirectly learn from their short history of strengths and weaknesses to mold future resources into more efficient products that will enhance the capabilities of online medical education.
 The direct impact, on the other hand, is already beginning to take form.
-Various medical education facilities have partnered with Khan Academy and MOOCs to integrate the technological advantages each provide into their curriculum.
+Various medical education facilities have partnered with Khan Academy and MOOCs to integrate the technological advantages each provides into their curriculum.

 One educational facility at the forefront of exploring education technology in their curriculum is Stanford’s School of Medicine .
 For the last two years, Stanford has been experiencing with what they refer to as a “ flipped classroom ” approach.
 The school’s official website defines a flipped classroom as, “replacing a lecture with some sort of interactive session (e.g. discussion, Q&A, team learning), and delivering the lecture material before class using tools like online video, audio or interactive content.”
 This futuristic process was stimulated by the Khan Academy’s success with short instructional videos.
 The driving force behind the movement is Dr. Charles G. Prober, Senior Associate Dean of Medical Education at the Stanford School of Medicine.
 In an article from The Stanford Daily , Dr. Prober claims that two main changes in the classroom have come from this: how content is delivered and how students’ time in the classroom is spent.
 A major issue in medical education today, especially in regards to students in medical school, is the remarkably low attendance rate for class lectures.
 Stanford professors themselves estimated that around 70% of medical students do not attend lectures .
 This alone is a major reason that the number of medical professors who believe online learning needs to be a focal point for the future medical education is beginning to multiply.
 As Sal Khan says in the video below, “If human beings are in a room together they should be interacting with each other.
 If you have 300 people in the room, at least in my mind, one of the worst things you could do is one person lecture to the other 299 people.”
 The flipped classroom technique of providing the lectures through online videos, rather than traditional in-person lectures, helps on multiple levels.
 Not only does the increased accessibility to the lecture result in more students hearing it, but it also frees up class time to be spent on more beneficial activities involving interaction and critical thinking skills.
 Stanford refers to this movement as SMILI, an acronym for Stanford Medicine Interactive Learning Initiatives.

 Stanford has now teamed up with Khan Academy to ensure their transition towards online medical education runs as smoothly as possible.
 “I’m very attracted to what they’re doing, very impressed by Sal Khan.
 Their mission really resonates, the mission to educate anyone, everywhere, at no cost.
 When we create medical education, I want to share it as broadly as possible, at no profit.
 If it helps raise the level of education, that’s great.
 That’s our mission,” Prober told The Stanford Daily in the link above.
 Prober and Khan presented their three-step plan in this edition of AAMC’s Academic Medicine .
 The first and most essential step is to build a framework for the “core preclinical curriculum,” constructed of the most essential medical information.
-The second step is to create a, “library of short (~10 minute) videos that learners can use to access the content in an order consistent with the organization of their school’s curriculum.”
+The second step is to create a “library of short (~10 minute) videos that learners can use to access the content in an order consistent with the organization of their school’s curriculum.”
 The third step in their proposal involves students digging deeper into specific knowledge by encouraging them to pursue, “in-depth experiences fueled by students’ specific learning objectives and passions, linked to the areas of expertise represented in their medical schools.”
 In other words, Stanford’s School of Medicine meets with Khan Academy representatives on a regular basis.
 That representative is often the head of Khan Academy’s medical and science initiatives, and the head of its partnership with Stanford, Rishi Desai.
 The two sides meet to discuss the content, which is then created and openly shared on Khan Academy’s platform.

 For more on Stanford’s partnership with Khan Academy, check out this video on their shared initiative towards interactive learning with education technology, provided by Stanford’s School of Medicine: